writethedocs/www/docs/blog/write-the-docs-gets-you-a-job.rst

 we have brought together people from myriad companies and job titles to share in their passion for communication and helping users.
 Our in person and online spaces provide a wonderful place to learn best practices around documentation.
 Because of this,
-we have attracted a large number of people are the forefront in thinking around documentation.
+we have attracted a large number of people at the forefront in thinking around documentation.
-This allows us to continue to push the industry forward with our conferences and online resources.
+These best practices continue to push the industry forward, shared through our conferences and online spaces.

 Along with pushing the industry forward, we know that each person in our community is also trying to push their career forward.